 Anne arrived in Australia from Papua New Guinea in 2019 and found it impossible to find work, especially at the start of the COVID-19 pandemic.
 Just two weeks after connecting with Spark, Anne secured two jobs, in disability and aged care.
 Spark also backed her husband to find a job soon after he arrived in the country.

 Program review

-This review presents a summary of activities and achievements during the initial eight-month implementation period from 20 January to 20 September 2020.
+This review presents a summary of activities and achievements during the fifteen month implementation period from 20 January 2020 to 30 April 2021.

 Program participants